EC528-Fall-2024/github-bot-kata-ci/README.md

 ***Again, the description should be specific enough that you can determine whether user A, performing action B, is a member of the set of users the project is designed for.***

 The typical user will be a developer of Kata Containers who is utilizing GitHub-based CI/CD.
-More specifically, there are maintainers and non-maintainers.
+More specifically, there are non-maintainers/regular developers and then maintainers/reviewers.
 Non-maintainers have fewer permissions and any time they update or push code their work needs to be checked before it is run through the testing pipeline.
-Compared to maintainers who could be seen more as admin of the system.
+This is in contrast to maintainers who could be seen more as admins of the system.
 They ensure code quality as well as review merge requests and pull requests.
-Nonetheless, both user groups require a user interface to easily view the results of their tests.

-Here we briefly describe a couple of hypothetical users and describe the utility of this project to each of their workflows.

-#### Doug the Dashboard User

-Doug is a developer for Kata Containers.
-Doug's primary development CI/CD workflow is centered on the Kata Containers CI Dashboard.

-#### Ben the Bot User

-Ben is also a Kata Containers developer, but their CI/CD workflow is instead focused on using a GitHub Bot and running commands to monitor the progress and health of development.
+Both of these user groups require a UI and tools to easily view and assess the results of their CI tests, though their use cases may differ somewhat.
+Maintainers may find it especially useful to have Dashboard features that monitor the health and status of all tests at merge time.
+Other (non-maintainer) developers, who are not direclty responsible for approving pull requests or performing merges, may find more utility in commands that can be run prospectively to assess code quality, etc.  Maintainers will be more interested in running all available tests (at least the required tests) to ensure code compatitilbity and stability, whereas non-maintainer developers may prefer to zoom in on specific tests that relate to the particular features they are implementing.

+Regardless, all tools—both GitHub commands and Dashboard features—will be available to and useful for any Kata Containers developer.

 ## 3. Scope and Features Of The Project: